bollu/w/cses/README.md

 ## Unsolved problems
 - [Nearest smaller values](https://cses.fi/problemset/task/1645)
 - [Increasing subsequence](https://cses.fi/problemset/task/1145) needs segtree.
+- cycle finding: I don't like the part where we need to traverse back on edges; use DFS to figure out when we find a backedge (and thus a cycle) that's a negative weight cycle.

 ## Unsolved correctness proofs
 - [Playlist](https://cses.fi/problemset/task/1141) Have handwavy proof.